Gray (NT)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 203 trips per day across all routes, equating to about 109 weekly trips per individual stop.
+Service frequency averages 203 trips daily across all routes, translating to roughly 109 weekly trips per individual stop.

 Frequently Asked Questions - Transport